J0llyMan/Defensive-Security/Cyber-Threat-Intelligence/CTFs & Projects/CTI-Chain-Project/Cisco-Talos-Intelligence-2.md

 3. To confirm the **customer/owner information**, I used an independent WHOIS-like lookup (ICANN/WhoIs) to cross-check registration and ownership details.
 That search surfaced **Complete Web Reviews** as the customer name associated with that IP or range.
 I captured the relevant output for reference.
    ![WHOIS/ICANN lookup showing customer info](../screenshots/Talos3.png)

-4. I was able to find the answer after scrolling down abit to the Customer Section.
+4. I was able to find the answer after scrolling down abit to the Contact Information Section.
    ![Talos — corroborating evidence / scroll view](../screenshots/Talos4.png)

 ---